bgd-labs/aave-stk-v1-5/properties.md

 - `slash` should transfer `amount` of the staked tokens to the `destination` address.

-  - the maximum `amount` is determined by a `maxSlashingPercentage` which describes the ratio of total staked assets being available to slash
+  - The maximum `amount` is determined by a `maxSlashingPercentage` which describes the ratio of total staked assets being available to slash.
-  - if the specified `amount` exceeds the maximum, the maximum will be slashed instead
+  - If the specified `amount` exceeds the maximum, the maximum will be slashed instead.
+  - The slashing will revert when less than `LOWER_BOUND` would be remaining after the slashing.

-- after the slashing event occurred the `exchangeRate` should reflect the discount in the redeemable amount: $$exchangeRate_{t1}={totalStaked_{t0} - amount \over totalSupply_{t0}}$$
+- After the slashing event occurred the `exchangeRate` should reflect the discount in the redeemable amount: $$exchangeRate_{t1}={totalStaked_{t0} - amount \over totalSupply_{t0}}$$.

-- a slashing even will set `inPostSlashingPeriod` to `true`.
+- A slashing even will set `inPostSlashingPeriod` to `true`.
 The post slashing period lasts until it is settled by the slashing admin.
 For the post lashing period the following rules apply:
   - accounts can exit the pool immediately without a cooldown period.
   - no account can enter the pool.
   - no other slashing can occur.

 ### Staking

-- staking should scale up the amount, so the pool always guarantees fair entry
+- `stake(amount)` should scale up the amount, so the pool always guarantees fair entry

 $$
 stkAmount_{t1} = {amount * exchangeRate_{t0} \over 1e18}
 $$

-- staking with a pending cooldown will no longer adjust the cooldown time
+- `stake(amount)` with a pending cooldown will no longer adjust the cooldown time.

 ### Redeeming

-- the redeemable amount is determined as
+- The redeemable amount is determined as

   - `stakersCooldowns[account].amount` or
   - `balanceOf(account)` in case of an unsetteled slashing event (`inPostSlashingPeriod == true`)

-- the redeemable amount should be scaled down, so the pool always guarantees fair exit
+- The redeemable amount should be scaled down, so the pool always guarantees fair exit

 $$
 amount_{t1} = {amount * 1e18 \over exchangeRate_{t0}}